misael-diaz/sonic-infinite-scroller-game-dev/README.md

 ```

 The path is important because the game expects the graphics to be located at the
 `public/graphics` directory.
+Please look at the `gmdefs.h` header file for more info.
-As mentioned earlier you must supply them yourself as
-these are not hosted here.
+As mentioned earlier you must supply them yourself as these are not hosted here.

+The game starts right away, there's no menu, and there's just the one level that never
+ends (hence the use of infinity for naming this game) as shown in the videos below.
+Enjoy!

 ## References